RA-Rob/rift/roles/common/README.md

 # Common Role

-This role provides common system configuration and setup for all hosts in the Chasm deployment.
+This role provides common system configuration and setup for all hosts in the Rift deployment.

 ## Description